loporrit/SelfHosting/Mare/README.md

   - **DiscordRoleRegistered**: Optional, but a role ID for the bot to assign to users who register :)
   - **VanityRoles**: If this is left empty anyone can assign vanity IDs via the bot.
 Its a json dict of `{"RoleID":"Role Name"}`.

 **Mare Warning:** The example configuratons provided with the official Mare docker examples do not assign a port number for AuthService, causing it to conflict with the Discord bot by default.
-This issue is addressed in suggested code patches at the bottom of this document.
+This issue is addressed in our example configuration files.

 You should be able to test the configuration with the following command.
 This first execution is also important to initialize the database: